Is Technology Helping or Hurting Our Relationships?

 Pausing a story to answer a text

-Watching TV while scrolling through social media
+Watching TV while scrolling social media

-Keeping the phone nearby during quality time “just in case”
+Keeping the phone nearby during quality time, just in case

-Technology helps couples by:
+Technology can help couples by:

 Facilitating quick check-ins